Shopify/hosted-payment-sim/README.md

 ### Outstanding Questions

-+ Do we absolutely need to have signing support?
-I feel like we do, but assuming HTTPS for all communication, simply sharing and comparing secret key may be enough instead?
 + Do we need to timestamp all requests/responses?
 It's quite common, but I'm not convinced it provides any value.
 + Can we initiate an offsite using a GET, ideally a 302?
-One concern with that, is that contents of the request are likely to be logged by load balancers, web servers, web frameworks etcetera, which would be unacceptable if we remove signing requirement, for example.
+One concern with that, is that contents of the request (including personally identifiable information) are likely to be logged by load balancers, web servers, web frameworks etcetera.
 + How should we express things like line items, shipping lines, discount lines etcetera in our [Request Values](#request-values)?